ianmcburnie/a11y-first-workshop/README.md

 Demonstrate that the tabs are still announce as links, and still show up in the screen reader list of links.
 This is the desired, expected behaviour.

+The `aria-current` property announces which link in the list matches the current URL.

+A problem with fake-tabs is that they look *too* realstic.
+Keyboard users might try and use the arrow keys, rather than the TAB key.

 ## Chapter 3: Introduces Form Controls

 Chapter 3 continues on with our signin and registration pages.